GenericMappingTools/gmt/doc_modern/rst/source/gmtconvert.rst

 .. only:: not man

-    gmtconvert - Convert, Paste, and/or Extract columns from data tables
+    Convert, Paste, and/or Extract columns from data tables

 Synopsis
 --------